Loss of Companionship Damages in a Wrongful Death Claim

 - Notes from a claimant’s counselor or other mental healthcare provider;

 - Documentation of how the claimant’s grief impacted his or her ability to work or perform household chores, like a letter showing his or her leave of absence from work;

 - Documentation showing the role the victim played in his or her household before the accident; and

 - Facts about the claimant’s relationship with the victim, such as the length of their marriage, whether they had been separated or if there were allegations of abuse, and the claimant’s reliance on the victim for emotional support, protection, and physical care.

 Draper Law Office can Help you Pursue your Wrongful Death Claim

 If you have lost a loved one in an accident, work with a member of Draper Law Office to pursue compensation for your related damages through a wrongful death claim.
-Contact our team now at 866-767-4711 or visit us online to schedule your free, no-obligation consultation in one of our three Florida offices: St. Cloud, Kissimmee, and Orlando.
+Contact our team now at 866-767-4711 or visit us online to schedule your free, no-obligation consultation in one of our two Florida offices: Kissimmee, and Orlando.